Skip to the main content.

 “Making the filter was a bit more complex because we had to find a media type that met three essential criteria.
 It had to be breathable; it had to filter out the correct size particulate (N95 mask goal); and we needed a source that could provide high volume right away.
 That took us a few weeks to get going, but we’re now supplying them to a local company that makes canister masks.”

-Curt Huettner, Director of Sales for Milcut
+Curt Huettner, Director of Sales at Milcut

 Production for the filters started at around 1,000 per day, a drop in the bucket based on demand.
 But Huettner expects Milcut to soon turn out 30,000 per day.
 Meanwhile, the company is currently shipping around 50,000 foam strips a day to customers throughout the U.S., with total orders of more than 900,000.